monti74/Post-your-work-on-GitHub1/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.
+### Project Date
+14-02-2023

-### 14-02-2023
+### Project Title

-### Post your Work on GitHub
+Project 3 : Post your Work on GitHub

+### Description
+### check my project through this link https://github.com/monti74/Post-your-work-on-GitHub1.git

+### Credits
-### In this project, you'll be simulating a realistic workflow to refactor your previous Project 2 using Git.
+In this project, i will be simulating a realistic workflow to refactor my previous Project 2 using Git.

-### The following file contains necessary commands used to do tasks:
+### Files
 Git Commands Documentation.pdf

-The following files helps to understand the Git key terms:
 Git-KeyTerms.pdf

 ### Git documentation is very usefull.